LouvAndTech/PenguinHomeLink/README.md

 |                 | `icon` *(optional)*   | (Optional) The icon to represent the sensor in Home Assistant.                     | `"mdi:cpu-64-bit"`                                                    |

 *Note that the examples are tested for a Proxmox instance.*

+### Tips for configuration

+- You can take advantage of `awk` for formatting commands output.
+- Since the software simply take the output of the command, you can use more complexe bash script or even use other languages like Python or Go to get the data you want.
+Just make sure to return a single line with the value you want to send to Home Assistant.

 ## Improvements